Humanslaughter/portfolio-project-1/README.md

 ### Code

 #### Gallery
-- Found the code to make the gallery at [W3Schools - CSS Image Gallery](https://www.w3schools.com/css/css_image_gallery.asp)
+- Found the code to make the gallery at [W3Schools - CSS Image Gallery](https://www.w3schools.com/css/css_image_gallery.asp).
+Changed some stuff to make it more how I wanted it.
-#### Hero image
+#### Hero image & footer
-- Took help/inspiration from prevoius walkthrough of "Love Running Walkthrough Project" with hero-outer and hero-image, by [Code Institute](https://codeinstitute.net/global/).
+- Took help/inspiration from prevoius walkthrough of "Love Running Walkthrough Project" with hero-outer, hero-image and footer by [Code Institute](https://codeinstitute.net/global/).

 ### Media